cockroachdb/docs/v20.2/create-role.md

 ---
 title: CREATE ROLE
-summary: The CREATE ROLE statement creates SQL roles, which are groups containing any number of roles and users as members.
+summary: The CREATE ROLE statement creates SQL roles, which can act as database users or groups of users and be used to manage database access and privileges.
 toc: true
 ---

 The `CREATE ROLE` statement creates a new SQL role.
-A role acts as a database user or a group of other users/roles.
-You can assign priviliges to the role and set other roles as members of the role.
-A role's privileges are inherited by its members, by its members' members, and so on.
+A role acts as a database user or a group of other roles/users.
+There is no distinct "user" entity in CockroachDB, however, a role with `LOGIN` option enabled may be called a user and can log in to the SQL shell.

-A role with login permissions is often called a user.
-Such a user may still have members that inherit its permissions.
+You can [assign privileges](authorization.html#assign-privileges) to the role and [set other roles as members](grant-roles.html) of the role.
+A role's privileges are inherited by its members, by its members' members ([indirect members](authorization.html#indirect-members)), and so on.

 The `CREATE USER` statement produces the same result as `CREATE ROLE` with one exception: `CREATE ROLE` sets the `NOLOGIN` option by default, preventing the new role from being used to log in to the database, and `CREATE USER` does not.